Vizzuality/devismos/_docs/researches/next-auth.md

 ---
 layout: default
-title: Next Auth
+title: Next Auth implementation with JWT API
 parent: Researches
 ---

-# Next Auth research
+# Next Auth implementation with JWT API

+David Inga, March 2021

-Some days ago (March 2021) we decided to implement Next-Auth on the Marxan project.
+Some days ago we decided to implement Next-Auth on the Marxan project.
 Why?
 For many reasons:

 * Ability to add whatever service (called provider) such as Google, Twitter, Facebook, and others like Battle.net, Spotify (why not?)
 * Better workflow working with JWT